puchen8229/EMPBOOTSTRP/README.md

       Model = List (H_PARAM, PARAM, INFOC, ENDOG, EXOG, resid, RD, INI, EXTRA).

-The variables n, p, and type represent three hypo-parameters, which correspond to the dimension of the variables, the lag length, and the types of the deterministic component, respectively.
-The VARData function from the MRCIGVAR package is used to generate data for a given n, p, T, and type.
-For an impulse response function, we need to specify the length (nstep) and the identification scheme.
-In this case, we utilize the generalized impulse response function.
-Regarding the parameter
+n, p, and type represent three hypo-parameters, which correspond to the dimension of the variables, the lag length, and the types of the deterministic component, respectively.
+VARData function from MRCIGVAR package is used to generate the data for a given n, p, T, and type.
-restriction:
+VARest function from MRCIGVAR package is used to estimate the parameter.
+EXTRA component is used to pass the output of VARData and VARest to Model components.
+For an impulse response function, we need to specify the length (nstep) of the impulse response function and the identification scheme (irf).
+In this example, we utilize the generalized impulse response function.
+Regarding the parameter restriction:

 ![H_0: B\_{1,1}-B\_{2,2}=0 \hspace{1cm} H_a: B\_{1,1}-B\_{2,2}\ne 0.](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;H_0%3A%20B_%7B1%2C1%7D-B_%7B2%2C2%7D%3D0%20%5Chspace%7B1cm%7D%20H_a%3A%20B_%7B1%2C1%7D-B_%7B2%2C2%7D%5Cne%200.
 "H_0: B_{1,1}-B_{2,2}=0 \hspace{1cm} H_a: B_{1,1}-B_{2,2}\ne 0.")

-We save the value of the bootstrapped test statistic as Cshare, and the value of the statistic under the null is saved as Cshareo.
+We store the value of the bootstrapped test statistic as Cshare, and the value of the statistic under the null is saved as Cshareo.
 Together with nstep=25 and irf = “gen”, they are parameters of the prp function stored as PRP.PARAM.